skywardpixel/flutter-plugins-ci/README.md

 }
 ```

+If the `mockito-inline` dependency doesn't solve the issue, consider creating a file
+`packages/<plugin_name>/android/src/test/resources/mockito-extensions/org.mockito.plugins.MockMaker`
+with a single line: `mock-maker-inline`.

 The tests then can be added under `test/kotlin`.
 Typically, put your tests in the same package as the source file (for package
 level access), and add package statements to the test source files as necessary.